Journey to Trailwork

 The Wildlife Undercrossing

 We spent the morning pulling broom, and afterward got a tour of the undercrossing itself.
 Walking under Highway 17 while cars roared overhead was surreal.
 You could see the animal tracks in the soil -- evidence that the crossing is doing its job.
+There are a dozen wildlife cameras under there too, and the Land Trust has posted some videos about it.

-The Maryknoll Connection
+The Marywood Connection

-Quail Hollow
+Back At Quail Hollow

 We pulled a huge amount of broom that day.
 The pile we made was enormous, and it's been interesting to watch it slowly decompose over the almost-year since.
 A visible marker of that day and a reminder that the work continues.

-That broom pull was the beginning.
+That broom pull was just the beginning.

 Building Trail

 A moment that sticks out for me was a quiet day on the trail in June.
 We had a nice little regular group and were led by Justin at that time.
 He went ahead with the chainsaw early on to make sure we could press on with our soil-moving tools.
 We heard the buzzing of the saw in the distance at full bore, then stop cold.
 A few minutes later, Justin walked back with the saw in one hand and his gaze at the ground.
 He had inadvertently cut into the nest of a rat and a mom with four babies clinging to her back ran out across the to-be-trail.
 One of the babies fell off and was making this shrieking sound.
 The mom continued to safety.
 Justin thought about what to do and decided to just leave.
 He needed to take some time to collect himself that day.
+He went back to check the scene, and there was no trace.
+We all hoped the mom rat came back for her baby.

 Stepping Up

-The guys from SCMTS started talking more and more about a job they were doing in Pleasanton for the East Bay Regional Parks District, and they would be rolling off of the Quail Hollow project in July.
-A lead volunteer, Jeff, was present at most of the days up to then, and so the idea was for Jeff to take on leading days out there too.
-Margaret got in touch with me at this point and asked if I was interested in being a leader as well.
-I would need to get fingerprinted and background checked -- no big deal.
-I was honored!
+Always a problem solver, Margaret got in touch with me at this point and asked if I was interested in being a leader as well.
+Um, heck yes I would!
+She explained that I would need to get fingerprinted and background checked -- no big deal.
+I was so honored and stoked!
 I guess I had made a good impression on the decision makers out there and looked forward to working on this project with more responsibility.

 I started sending updates to the County employees and fellow volunteers at some point over the summer.
 I would use my Strava data to see where along the trail I spent the most time and distance, annotate a map, and send it with the email.
 In the fall, I shot some time-lapse videos of doing sections of the trail.
 It was hot out there!
 I then got the idea to shoot before and after video walkthroughs of the section of the trail we would work on each day.
 It was easy to synchronize them in DaVinci Resolve and it made for a fun memory of that day, and of the overall project.